-In the Japanese home islands, the situation was very different, in part because a section of the Japanese establishment supported Germany (Ikle, 1965).
+In the Japanese home islands, the situation was very different, in part because a faction within the Japanese establishment supported Germany (Ikle, 1965).
 Moreover, Japan’s rulers did not want to disrupt the wartime economic boom by interfering with trade with any nation.
-As a result, German firms were allowed to operate more or less freely, much to chagrin of British diplomats in Tokyo, who pointed out that Japan was supposed to be a British ally (Hunter, 2007, 19).
-In 1914, the Japanese government positively encouraged German firms to continue operating in Japan, although German citizens were also told to avoid involvement in political matters (Japan Chronicle 27 August 1914).
+As a result, German firms were allowed to operate more or less freely, much to the chagrin of British diplomats in Tokyo, who pointed out that Japan was supposed to be a British ally (Hunter, 2007, 19).
+In 1914, the Japanese government positively encouraged German firms to continue operating in Japan, although German citizens were also told to avoid involvement in political matters.
+In fact, t Japanese Foreign Minister Katō Takaaki declared that German businessmen should remain in Japan, and “Japanese as individuals must not show any hostile feelings to Germans resident in Japan” (Japan Chronicle, 27 August 1914).
 It was not entirely clear to the bank’s headquarters in Hong Kong whether Germans in Japan should be treated as enemy aliens.
 When R.T.
 Wright, the branch manager in Yokokoma, asked his superiors in Shanghai for additional guidance about how to apply a recent Royal Proclamation against trading with enemy citizens, they contacted the local British Consul General for his opinion.
 Unfortunately, he was “without any information on the subject” of whether the rules applied to British subject in Japan.
-The Shanghai office informed Wright that “Germans, Austrians, Turks, and Bulgarians are now enemies in China, as we are not faced with the difficulty you apparently have in Japan” (Letter to Wright, Yokohama, 20 November 1916. p.73)
+The Shanghai office informed Wright that “Germans, Austrians, Turks, and Bulgarians are now enemies in China, as we are not faced with the difficulty you apparently have in Japan” (Letter to Wright, Yokohama, 20 November 1916, p.73)

 HSBC’s London office advised the Hong Kong headquarters that it should take “immediate steps” to dispel the impression the bank was pro-German “by advising all branches that it is incumbent on every officer of the Bank to act in such a way as to put beyond doubt the essentially British character of the institution.”
 In an urgent telegram on this issue, the London manager noted that some branches, particularly the one in the Japanese port of Kobe, had been corresponding directly with the Hamburg branch.
 “This must cease.
 Advices for Hamburg should be sent to London Office to be forwarded if permitted by H.M.
 Government” (Addis to Stabb, 4 December 1915).
-It should be noted that it was a criminal offence during the war for a UK resident to communicate via post with someone in Germany.
+It appears that the staff of the Kobe branch were unaware that it was now a criminal offence for a UK resident to communicate with someone in Germany.
 The London manager said that an end to direct communication between the Kobe and Hamburg branches was needed to improve the bank’s reputation in the minds of those who mistakenly believed “that it is the part of true patriotism to harry the property of the enemy civilian” (Addis to Stabb, 7 December 1915).
 The managers of HSBC’s London office appear to have been more sensitive to the need to remain legitimate in the eyes of the British government state than were the bank’s managers in Asia, who were more willing to bend the rules about trading with the enemy.
+They nevertheless remained respectful of the property rights of German individuals.

 Financial Performance of the Firm in Wartime